Ryan-wong123/smart-home-esp8266/README.md

 - Ultrasonic sensor

 ### Setup
-1. Install packages for the esp8266
+1. Install packages for the esp8266 in the preference link url
 <br>

 ```bash